This page is for people who have already filed an annulment case, followed all required steps, and need to finish the case.

 - If you are submitting a Decree based on a hearing or trial: Everything in your proposed Decree of Annulment must match everything the judge ordered at your hearing.

-File all the documents above, except the Decree of Annulment, with the court.
-Submit the original Decree of Annulment and two copies to the judge
+File all the documents above except the Decree of Annulment with the court.
+Submit the original Decree of Annulment to the judge.